 If the Company's operations are disrupted and/or the economic integrity of its projects is threatened for unexpected reasons, business may experience a setback.
-These unexpected events may be due to technical difficulties, operational difficulties including floods which impact the production, transport or sale of products, geographic and weather conditions, business reasons or otherwise.
+These unexpected events may be due to technical difficulties, operational difficulties including floods which impact the production, transport or sale of products, geographic and weather conditions, the extent of the outbreak of COVID-19 in Pakistan and related responses by governmental authorities, business reasons or otherwise.
 Because the Company is in its early stages of development, it is particularly vulnerable to these events.
 Prolonged problems may threaten the commercial viability of operations.